logologo

 Can the Youth Mobility Scheme lead to permanent residency?

-Not directly.
-The Youth Mobility Scheme cannot be extended and time on it does not count towards the 5-year ILR qualifying period on the Skilled Worker route.
-However, you can switch to a Skilled Worker visa from within the UK if you secure a sponsored job offer, and the ILR clock starts from when you switch.
+Not on its own.
+The visa is non-extendable and the time does not count towards the 5-year ILR qualifying period.
+But you can switch to a Skilled Worker visa from within the UK if you land a sponsored job, and your ILR clock starts from the switch date.

 How much money do I need to apply for the Youth Mobility Scheme?

-You must have at least £2,530 in your bank account (held for 28 consecutive days before the date of application) to show you can support yourself on arrival.
-This is a maintenance requirement and applies regardless of whether you have a job lined up.
+£2,530 in your bank account, held for 28 consecutive days before the application date.
+This is a maintenance requirement and applies whether or not you already have a job waiting.

 • Skilled Worker Visa